junxit/us-congress-bills-114/metadata.md

 - 2015-03-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 118). (text: CR 3/16/2015 H1647)
 - 2015-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 118).(text: CR 3/16/2015 H1647)
+- 2015-03-18 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-03-19 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 30.